TwinGEO

 Digital Twins Are Multi-Domain Systems

-Digital twins cannot be built inside a single discipline.
+Digital Twins cannot be built within a single discipline.

 Beyond Technology Stacks

-TwinGEO is not tied to specific software ecosystems.
+TwinGEO is not tied to any vendor or platform.

-Digital twins are not achieved by choosing the “right platform.”
+Digital Twins are not achieved by choosing the “right software.”

 They are achieved by building: